sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 - We need an io context (`init.io`) to perform io operations
 - We stream to the output so we don't need to handle a buffer and a writer

-it affected even the main function signature, demanding it to be more explicit about the possible errors, adding !void as return type, and declaring the init parameter so we get some goodies ready to use.
+it affects the main function signature even, demanding it to be more explicit about the possible errors, adding !void as the return type, and declaring the init parameter so we get some goodies ready to use.

 We even need to call the function using [try][try], since the io operation might return an error.